amsibert-fmms/Solitaire-/README.md

 ## Features

-- **Playable Klondike implementation.** Interact with `index.html` to drag cards, recycle the stock, and play full games in the browser.
+- **Playable Klondike implementation.** Interact with `index.html` to click-select card stacks, double-click promotions to the foundation, recycle the stock, and play full games in the browser.
 - **Deterministic hand tags.** Each shuffle is encoded into a canonical string (hash tag) so identical hands are recognized even when dealt on different devices.
 - **Outcome logging hooks.** The front end exposes lightweight events you can integrate with analytics or a solver backend to mark hands as won, lost, or unresolved.
 - **Statistics-friendly storage.** Recommended dataset structures make it straightforward to aggregate winnability metrics over time.